danabo/blog/content/posts/Liouville's Theorem.md

 There is a simple argument for why time-evolution is a canonical transformation.
 Since, for a valid physical model, we take as given that Hamilton's equations are obeyed at all times and phase coordinates, then transforming the system through time preserves Hamilton's equations, making that transformation canonical (by definition).
 This argument may seem a bit handwavy.
 There are formal proofs for this which go a bit out of scope of this post.
 However, I can outline a straightforward proof sketch.

 Note that, unlike the canonical transformations we considered above, time-evolution is a not universally canonical transformation (canonical w.r.t. all Hamiltonians).
 One Hamiltonian's time-evolution generally does not produce transformations that are canonical w.r.t. all Hamiltonians.
 So these time-translation transformations are examples of Hamiltonian-specific canonical transformations.
-See {{< locallink "Liouville Supplimental - Coordinate Transformations" "example-hamiltonian-specific" >}}.
+See {{< locallink "Liouville Supplemental - Coordinate Transformations" "example-hamiltonian-specific" >}}.